Book Review: The Internet Con - How to Seize the Means of Computation by Cory Doctorow

 Book cover for The Naked Civil Servant.
 A man's face split in two.
 The left if young and the right is much older.

 It occurs to me that I mostly read modern books.
 But sometimes I dip into the classics to see what modern literature is built upon.
-Quentin Crisp was - depending on how you read his0 autobiography - famous for being infamous, notorious for being Proud before Pride, or an uncompromising icon of studied awfulness.
-The […]
+Quentin Crisp was - depending on how you read his autobiography - famous for being infamous, notorious for being Proud before Pride, or an uncompromising icon of studied awfulness.
+The book veers wildly between achingly painful prose and unimaginably bitchy barbs.
+Every page is stuffed with acid-drops of social commentary.
+About my immortal soul I did not…

 Continue reading →